finarly/Notes/In_progress/DataBricks_Association.md

 Delta lake is an open-source software that provides the foundation for storing data and tables in the Databricks.
 It extends parquet data files with a file-based *transaction log* for ACID transactions and scalable metadata handling.
 All tables on Databricks are Delta tables unless otherwise specified.

-It is storage framework that helps data lakes become lake house.
+It is a storage framework that helps data lakes become lake house.

 The data held in delta tables are stored in one or more files in parquet format, alongside a **Transaction Log**.